School Supply Lists for the 2022-2023 School Year are Now Available!

-Summer Reading and Assignments: The summer months provide an opportune time to read, enjoy stories and learn new information from books.
+Summer Reading: The summer months provide an opportune time to read, enjoy stories and learn new information from books.
 When parents and children read together, they are building language and new knowledge.
 They also create wonderful memories and experiences, which stay with children for many years.
-Our staff have put together summer reading lists and projects designed to foster enjoyment of reading, to expose students to a variety of genres, and to encourage independent reading.
+Our staff have put together summer reading lists designed to foster enjoyment of reading, to expose students to a variety of genres, and to encourage independent reading.
 It is intended to help students maintain reading proficiencies acquired during the school year.

 Kindergarten through Grade Five:

 All students in Kindergarten through Grade Five have reading lists posted.
 Click here to visit the google folder

 Kids and adults alike enjoy playing games that are fun and motivating.
 Games give students opportunities to explore fundamental number concepts, such as the counting sequence, one-to-one correspondence, and computation strategies.
 Engaging mathematical games can also encourage students to explore number combinations, place value, patterns, and other important mathematical concepts.
 Further, they afford opportunities for students to deepen their mathematical understanding and reasoning.
 Providing repeated opportunities for students to play games, allows mathematical ideas to emerge as students notice new patterns, relationships, and strategies.